PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-22 11:27:41
+Last updated: 2024-04-22 11:28:18
-Random Quote: There's no such thing as a bad idea, Morty.
-It's about execution. - Rick Sanchez
+Random Quote: Ties and no playoffs?
+Why do you even do this? - Jim Hopper